franmaral/portfolio/docs/overview/portfolio-project.md

 ## Motivations

-As an aerospace technical writer looking to move into IT documentation, I wanted to develop my skills in new technologies used for software and web writing.
+As a technical writer, I wanted to develop my skills in new technologies used for software and web writing.
 Rather than simply list these tools on my CV, I challenged myself to create a comprehensive project that highlighted their real-world use.

 The idea behind this portfolio website was the creation of a real-life writing sample that would showcase my **technical documentation skills**.
 As a technical writer, I used tools that we use every day.
 These include Markdown for writing, Jekyll for content modelling, and GitHub for version control.